-Consistent with its comprehensive Five-Year Plan, OMRDD serves a diverse population of developmentally disabled individuals including persons with cerebral palsy, autism, epilepsy and learning disabilities.
+Consistent with its comprehensive Five-Year Plan, OMRDD serves a diverse population of developmentally disabled individuals including persons with cerebral palsy, autism and epilepsy.
 OMRDD's programs are characterized by two related service systems: a State-operated institutional system and a community-based system with programs run by both the State and voluntary not-for-profit agencies.

 The State operated institutional system provides residential care and habilitative services to consumers at developmental centers and related special population units located throughout the State.
-The 2007-08 Enacted Budget supports a census of about 1,712 consumers at the beginning of the State fiscal year.
-During 2007-08 OMRDD will continue to move institutional consumers to more appropriate community settings; however, it is anticipated that these movements will be offset by new admissions, mostly of persons with challenging behaviors who will be placed in special population units.
+The 2008-09 Executive Budget supports a census of about 1,657 consumers at the beginning of the State fiscal year.
+During 2008-09 OMRDD will continue to move institutional consumers to more appropriate community settings; however, it is anticipated that these movements will be partially offset by new admissions, mostly of persons with challenging behaviors who will be placed in special population units.

-The 2007-08 Enacted Budget supports the development of community residential beds for the NYS CARES initiatives for consumers on registration lists and for legally mandated populations, such as young adults aging out of either the special educational or foster care systems, and New York City Administration for Children's Services consumers, as well as resources to develop community program opportunities for clients on registration lists.
+The 2008-09 Executive Budget supports the development of community residential beds for the NYS CARES initiatives for consumers on registration lists and for legally mandated populations, such as young adults aging out of either the special educational or foster care systems, and New York City Administration for Children's Services consumers, as well as resources to develop community program opportunities for clients on registration lists.

 The voluntary- and State-operated community based service system provides a variety of day and residential programs for individuals.
 The emphasis in these programs is on habilitative and vocational services to meet the individualized needs of persons with developmental disabilities.
-The 2007-08 Enacted Budget includes resources for a 2007-08 start-of-year census of more than 7,900 consumers in State operated community residential programs and approximately 5,100 consumers in State operated day programs.
+The 2008-09 Executive Budget includes resources for a 2008-09 start-of-year census of more than 8,000 consumers in State operated community residential programs and approximately 5,100 consumers in State operated day programs.